Master of Law and International Development (MLawIntDev)

 - a minimum of 12 credit points of capstone units of study; and

-- a minimum of 36 credit points of units of study from the Faculty of Law.
+- a minimum of 36 credit points of units of study from the Sydney Law School.

 Sydney Law School may grant a candidate a reduced volume of learning in recognition of their qualifications and/or experience Students that are granted a reduced volume of learning must complete one compulsory core unit of study plus at least one capstone unit of study.
 The remaining units of study are undertaken on an elective basis.